Posted on 3/16/2021

 The Oriental, a 210-foot vessel, was originally built to transport sugar between the US and Cuba.
 However, during the Civil War, President Lincoln enlisted every merchant ship possible, and rented The Oriental for $1,000/day.
 It ran aground at Bodie Island on May 16, 1862, as it carried Union supplies and ammunition from New York to South Carolina.

-It's one of the easiest wrecks to find due to the fact that part of the wreck actually juts out of the water!
-Visible from shore, The Oriental's protrusion, which is actually the steam engine, has been dubbed "The Boiler Wreck".
+It's one of the easiest wrecks to find since part of the wreck juts out of the water!
+Visible from shore, The Oriental's protrusion, which is the steam engine, has been dubbed "The Boiler Wreck".
 It can also be easily spotted because there are often small boats/kayaks of fishermen dropping a line over the wreck.
 If diving this wreck, be cognizant of the currents, as they are strong in this location, only three miles south of Oregon Inlet.

 Triangle Wreck | Kill Devil Hills